SOFTS-London cocoa slips further from recent peak, sugar gains

-LONDON, Aug 9 (Reuters) - London cocoa futures fell on Wednesday, slipping further from a 46-year peak set earlier in the week, while sugar and arabica coffee prices rose.
+NEW YORK, Aug 9 (Reuters) - London cocoa futures fell on Wednesday, slipping further from a 46-year peak set earlier in the week, while sugar prices rose.

 COCOA